johneliades/code_crawler/README.md

 the script visits the site if it belongs in the aforementioned sites.
 It then takes the accepted answer's code block, and sends it to the ProgrammingLanguageIdentification API.
-The most probable language is returned and the appropriate lexer is used for the syntax highlighting giving you the answer in an organised way.
+The most probable language is returned and the appropriate lexer is used for the syntax highlighting, giving you the answer in an organised way.

 ## Credits